 - Reword sentences to eliminate excessive occurrences of “I” by using “my” and “me.”
 For example, “I have enclosed a copy of my resume” becomes “Enclosed you will find a copy of my resume.”

 - Connect your cover letter content to other pieces used in the application process.
 Does your resume introduce the skills and qualifications you will elaborate on further in your cover letter?

 - In preparing your application materials, ensure that you unify the message that you want to relay to your prospective employer.

-Include Relevant Content: Your letters should contain accurate, specific information relating to your professional qualifications for an internship, job, or graduate school.
+Include Relevant Content: Your cover letter should contain accurate, specific information relating to your professional qualifications for an internship, job, or graduate school.

 Use Action Verbs and Adjectives: Keep content action-oriented.
 Focus on providing the reader with objective, factual evidence of your qualifications.

 Contact Information: Your contact information should be included at the top of the letter, aligned left.
 Include your name, address, city, state and zip code, phone number, and e-mail.